 If you own a device that’s two years old or one that’s received two major Android updates, the odds of getting a boost to Android Oreo are slim.

 This means popular devices like the Galaxy S6 and Galaxy Note 5 (despite what T-Mobile is saying) are on the chopping block.
 In fact, Samsung recently killed monthly and quarter security updates for the Galaxy S6 and Galaxy Note 5.

 Along with the Galaxy S6 and Galaxy Note 5, here are a few other devices that might stay put on Android Nougat:

 - Galaxy S6

 This isn’t an official list and we could see some names added, and subtracted, from both of these lists before everything is said and done.

-Samsung February Update
+April Samsung Galaxy Update

 For more on the contents of Samsung’s security patches, have a look at Samsung’s security bulletin.